Inflectra/spira-documentation/docs/Email-Integration/Using-the-Email-Integration-Service-with-SpiraTeam.md

 -  **Outbound Email (Spira Application)**: Handled directly within the Spira web application.
 This system sends out notifications when items are created, assigned, or updated.
 You configure this in Spira under System Administration > System > Email Configuration (../Spira-Administration-Guide/System.md/#email-configuration).
 - **Inbound Email (Email Integration Service)**: A separate background service that monitors a specific email inbox.
 It reads incoming emails and translates them into actions within Spira.

-**Important**: For the inbound Email Integration Service to function correctly when users reply to notifications, specific settings must be configured in Spira's [Outbound Email Configuration](../Spira-Administration-Guide/System.md/#email-configuration) first.
+**Important**: Please keep the following requirements in mind before setting up this service:

-**Note**: Emails are NOT automatically handled by Spira for on premise installations, it is being maintained with a mail server for cloud instances only.
+- Hosting Differences: Emails are NOT automatically handled by Spira for on premise installations, it is being maintained with a mail server for cloud instances only.
+- Outbound Prerequisites: For the inbound service to correctly process user replies to notifications, specific settings must be applied in Spira's [Outbound Email Configuration](../Spira-Administration-Guide/System.md/#email-configuration) first.

 ## Prerequisites: Spira Email Configuration